Continue.dev Review 2026: Async PR Agents, Tested

 Workflow A: Automated PR review

-- Configure agents with your team's rules
+- Configure agents with you or your team's rules

 - Set up GitHub Actions to run Continue on PR open